pansapiens/awesome-monash/README.md

 ## Start here

 * [My Monash](https://my.monash/) - the main portal for students and staff.
-Start here, search, you may get lucky.
+Start here, use the search, you may get lucky.
 * [Integrated Directory Service (MIDS)](https://mids.monash.edu.au/) - search for staff contact details, phone numbers, emails.